shazz/shazz.github.io/content/blog/3rd_party_articles/CT-en.md

 ## Penicillin versus Milzbrand

 The antivirus, appropriately called penicillin, works in part according to a similar scheme to Milzbrand.
-Penicillin is designed as a TTP' application (TOS Takes Parameter).
+Penicillin is designed as a TTP application (TOS Takes Parameter).
 When the antivirus is invoked, the file name of the program to be protected must be specified.
 As a matter of principle, penicillin should only be used for backup copies, as according to Murphy it is not compatible with the most important program.

 After the obligatory test to determine whether this file exists at all, check bytes are used to check whether this file is already protected.
 According to the motto 'Many antiviruses spoil the program', the user only receives a lapidary error message on the screen in this case.
 On the other hand, it does not check whether the file mentioned is a program.
 So everyone is free to protect their GEM Draw graphics as well, but this will destroy the images.